eajitesh/QuizApp/README.md

-The sole purpose of this app is to allow users to create quick quizzes comprising of objective questions without getting bothered about HTML aspect.
-In its current version, objective questions with just one answers is supported.
-In future versions, there will be support for multiple currect answers out of given options.
+The sole purpose of this app is to allow users to create quick quizzes comprising of multiple-choice objective questions without getting bothered about HTML aspect. **The current version supports objective questions with just one answer**.
+In future versions, there will be support for multiple correct answers out of given options.

 It uses the **<a href="http://www.angularjs.org" target="__blank">AngularJS</a>** extensively to achieve the above objective.
 Following are key directives that are used to create the quiz:
 * iquiz
 * iquestion
 * iscorecard

-Following represents the details on above directive:
+Following represents the details on above directives:

 ### Directive: iquiz